Frequently Asked Questions

 How do I get project updates?

-Stay up to date with the project by following the City of Fort St. John social media channels and visiting the Capital Projects webpage.
+Stay up to date with the project by following the City of Fort St. John's social media channels and visiting the Capital Projects webpage.